Canberra: Health

 Canberra has two large public hospitals, the approximately 600-bed Canberra Hospital—formerly the Woden Valley Hospital—in Garran and the 250-bed North Canberra Hospital in Bruce.
 The latter was called Calvary Public Hospital Bruce before its acquisition by the ACT Government in 2023.
 Both are teaching institutions.
-The largest private hospital is the Calvary John James Hospital in Deakin.
-Calvary Bruce Private Hospital in Bruce and Healthscope's National Capital Private Hospital in Garran are also major healthcare providers.
+The largest private hospital is the Calvary John James Hospital in Deakin, which is being redeveloped to include 98 beds by 2028, Calvary Bruce Private Hospital in Bruce and Healthscope's National Capital Private Hospital in Garran are also major healthcare providers.

 The Royal Canberra Hospital was located on Acton Peninsula on Lake Burley Griffin; it was closed in 1991 and was demolished in 1997 in a controversial and fatal implosion to facilitate construction of the National Museum of Australia.
-The city has 10 aged care facilities.
-Canberra's hospitals receive emergency cases from throughout southern New South Wales, and ACT Ambulance Service is one of four operational agencies of the ACT Emergency Services Authority.
-NETS provides a dedicated ambulance service for inter-hospital transport of sick newborns within the ACT and into surrounding New South Wales.
+Ambulance services are provided by the ACT Ambulance Service, one of four operational agencies of the ACT Emergency Services Agency.